 Long Beach Peninsula

 A classic seaside vacation destination, the Long Beach Peninsula extends for nearly 30 miles between the Pacific Ocean and the shellfish-rich waters of Willapa Bay.
-This narrow strip comprising several beach towns is a particularly appealing getaway for LGBTQ+ families, as it abounds with kid-approved attractions, from candy shops to Cape Disappointment State Park, In June, Long Beach hosts one of the two festivals that make up Pacific County Pride; the other takes place 45 miles up the coast in Raymond.
+This narrow strip of beach is a particularly appealing getaway for LGBTQ+ families, as it abounds with kid-approved attractions, from candy shops to Cape Disappointment State Park.
+In July, Long Beach hosts one of the two festivals that make up Pacific County Pride; the other takes place up the coast in Raymond.

-Quite a few area businesses warmly welcome queer travelers, including the dapper Waterline Pub at Ilwaco’s At The Helm Hotel and the Columbia River Roadhouse in Chinook.
+Stop by queer-welcoming businesses, including the Waterline Pub at Ilwaco’s At The Helm Hotel.
 Adrift Hospitality—which operates the Inn at Discovery Coast and Pickled Fish Restaurant, among others—has you covered with great bites and fun lodging options.
-Near Raymond, don’t miss Willapa Brewing Company and Alder + Co./Wild Pines Coffee.
+Near Raymond, don’t miss Willapa Brewing Company and Wild Pines Coffee.

 About the Author